JWST Advanced Deep Extragalactic Survey (JADES) Data Release 5: Photometrically Selected Galaxy Candidates at z > 8: Conclusions

 The first four years of JWST have offered a host of exciting new galaxies at Cosmic Dawn, and with them, mysteries about their origin and properties.
 JADES DR5 demonstrates the power of Guaranteed Time Observations to offer a possible deep, wide survey which will enjoy a long legacy.
 The sources in our $z > 8$ sample presented here represent the culmination of many years of GTO planning, and we are excited to see how they will be analyzed in the future by the astronomical community.

-The authors would like to thank Amber Qureshi for their assistance.
+The authors would like to thank Amber Qureshi for their assistance, and for the anonymous referee who provided comments that greatly improved the manuscript.
 This research was funded through the JWST/NIRCam contract to the University of Arizona (NAS5-02105).
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-03127 for JWST.
 These observations are associated with PIDs 1063, 1176, 1180, 1181, 1210, 1264, 1283, 1286, 1287, 1895, 1963, 2079, 2198, 2514, 2516, 2674, 3215, 3577, 3990, 4540, 4762, 5398, 5997, 6434, and 6511.
 The authors acknowledge the teams of programs 1895, 1963, 2079, 2514, 3215, 3577, 3990, 6434, and 6541 for developing their observing program with a zero-exclusive-access period.
 The JWST data presented in this manuscript were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
 The specific observations analyzed can be accessed via doi:10.17909/8tdj-8n28.
 Additionally, this work made use of the lux supercomputer at UC Santa Cruz, which is funded by NSF MRI grant AST1828315, as well as the High Performance Computing (HPC) resources at the University of Arizona, which is funded by the Office of Research Discovery and Innovation (ORDI), Chief Information Officer (CIO), and University Information Technology Services (UITS).